Temporary (Not Benefit Eligible) • Archbold Station

 How to apply:

-Before applying, applicants are encouraged to reach out to the appropriate Program Director (see link for a list of Archbold programs), as each awardee will need a sponsor from the scientific staff.
-Application materials should be uploaded in the resume/CV section of the job post.
-Applicants must also request a letter of reference from their major professor or a faculty member familiar with their research to be emailed to hr@archbold-station.org with the subject line “Visiting Scholar Letter of Reference_NAME”.
+Detailed application instructions are provided below.
+Application materials should be submitted online at ABS Careers.
+Applicants must also request a letter of reference from their major professor or a faculty member familiar with their research to be emailed to adavid@archbold-station.org with the subject line “Visiting Scholar Reference for APPLICANT NAME”.

 Awardees will be chosen by Archbold’s senior scientific staff based on relevance to Archbold’s mission, scientific merit, feasibility, and broader impacts for conservation and education in our priority areas.

-Applications are due by Wednesday, December 11 at 5 p.m.
+Applications are due by Wednesday, November 12, 2025 at 5 p.m ET.

 Instructions: